 If you are a pastor or one who teachers regularly, does

 the preparation ever seem like you go from one crisis to another?
 How can we overcome

 such a crisis?

-Hugh and David moved to a table in the library after they had gathered a few resources.
+David moved to a table in the library after they had gathered a few resources.

 “David, let’s see how many purposes the “professionals” have identified for Mark’s writing his gospel using only New Testament Introductions and New Testament Surveys.”